Vampaxx/Language_Mentor/README.md

 # Language Curriculum Chatbot

-The Language Curriculum Chatbot is a Flask-based web application designed to guide users through language learning.
+The Language Curriculum LLM model is a Flask-based web application designed to guide users through language learning.
 This chatbot dynamically adjusts the language curriculum based on user responses and scores, moving users through proficiency levels—Beginner, Intermediate, and Advanced—and provides a certificate upon successful completion.

 ## Features